IMPORTANT SAFETY INFORMATION

 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential and males with a female partner of reproductive potential to use effective contraception during treatment with XPOVIO and for 1 week after the last dose.

-The most common ARs, excluding laboratory abnormalities, in ≥20% of patients with DLBCL are fatigue, nausea, diarrhea, appetite decrease, weight decrease, constipation, vomiting, and pyrexia.
+DLBCL: The most common ARs, excluding laboratory abnormalities, in ≥20% of patients with DLBCL were fatigue, nausea, diarrhea, appetite decrease, weight decrease, constipation, vomiting, and pyrexia.
 Grade 3-4 laboratory abnormalities in ≥15% of patients included thrombocytopenia, lymphopenia, neutropenia, anemia, and hyponatremia.
 Grade 4 laboratory abnormalities in ≥5% were thrombocytopenia, lymphopenia, and neutropenia.

 In patients with DLBCL, fatal ARs occurred in 3.7% of patients within 30 days, and 5% of patients within 60 days of last treatment; the most frequent fatal AR was infection (4.5% of patients).
 Serious ARs occurred in 46% of patients; the most frequent serious AR was infection.
 Discontinuation due to ARs occurred in 17% of patients.
+In patients with DLBCL, adverse reactions led to XPOVIO dose interruption in 61% of patients and dose reduction in 49%, with 17% of all patients having 2 or more dose reductions.

 USE IN SPECIFIC POPULATIONS